opensafely-core/ehrql/GLOSSARY.md

 A graph of connected Query Model objects.

 **Query Engine.**
-Takes a Query, connects to a database, and returns the corresponding data.
+Takes a Query, connects to an EHR provider's database, and returns the corresponding data.
-Usually this will be a relational database speaking some dialect of SQL.
+Usually, the database will be relational and will speak SQL.
-But it doesn't have to be.

 **Query Language.**
 A programming language designed for querying a data store.